-Brett Floyd earned his bachelors in music from Indiana University, his masters in music from the University of South Carolina.
-He is currently ABD with his Doctorate in Classical Guitar Performance at the University of South Carolina School of Music.
+Brett Floyd earned his bachelors in music from Indiana University, his masters in music from the University of South Carolina and he is currently ABD with his Doctorate in Classical Guitar Performance at the University of South Carolina School of Music.

-He has performed in masterclasses with classical guitar greats like David Russell, Roland Dyens, Scott Tennant, Sharon Isbin, Ricardo Cobo, Bruce Holzman, Hubert Kappel, Jose Lascano, Robert Trent, Christopher Berg, William Yelverton, Ernesto Bitetti, Lily Afshar, and others.
+In masterclasses, Brett has worked with classical guitar greats like David Russell, Roland Dyens, Scott Tennant, Sharon Isbin, Ricardo Cobo, Bruce Holzman, Hubert Kappel, Jose Lascano, Robert Trent, Christopher Berg, William Yelverton, Ernesto Bitetti, Lily Afshar, and others.
 He has also performed with the Indiana University Philharmonic Orchestra, and the Indiana University Chamber Orchestra.

-Brett has performed on numerous performing arts series, including the InnerChurch Concert Series in NYC, The Candlelight Concert Series at Bruton Parish, South Carolina's Candlelight Series, Midday Music Concert Series, Wednesdays at Trinity Cathedral, and Tuesday’s Music Live.
+Brett has played in numerous performing arts series, including the InnerChurch Concert Series in NYC, The Candlelight Concert Series at Bruton Parish, South Carolina's Candlelight Series, Midday Music Concert Series, Wednesdays at Trinity Cathedral, and Tuesday’s Music Live.
 Other performances include the Knoxville Guitar Society Concert Series, Classical Revolution DC, and the Music in Great Places Series in St. Louis.

 Over the past years, Brett's guitar duo, "The Coda Duo" has record two albums.
 The Coda Duo released “Sonata Andaluz” in 2010.
 This recording included world premieres of music composed and dedicated to the duo by composer Ralf Bauer and American guitarist/composer Brent McPike.
 The recording received critical acclaim for the quality of the playing as well as the diversity of the material presented.